-Last week the government announced that it was spending £9.3 million on pro-EU leaflets which would be distributed to every home in the UK.
+The government has announced that it is spending £9.3 million on pro-EU leaflets: one for each home in the country.

-Over fourteen pages, the leaflet warns of the “uncertainty” of leaving the EU while simultaneously trumpeting EU membership, which allegedly makes us more prosperous than alternative arrangements would.
+Over fourteen pages, the leaflet warns of the “uncertainty” of leaving the EU while simultaneously trumpeting EU membership.

 A spokesperson for the Electoral Commission has criticised the government’s decision to distribute the leaflets: “we don’t think the government should have done it, but it’s not illegal”.
-The Electoral Commission also warned Cameron that using Government funds to support his campaign is “not in the spirit” of a fair referendum.
+According to the Electoral Commission, the use of government funds is “not in the spirit” of a fair referendum.

-Whether or not the government is “starting to panic”, it may come to regret its leaflets if it hasn’t already done so.
+Whether or not that is so, the government may come to regret its leaflets if it doesn’t already.

 In an article for the Financial Times, journalist Sebastian Payne suggests that the government looks as if it is “stacking the debate its favour” because “the official Leave campaign will only be able to spend £7m.”